imaryan02/MY-PROJECT-PORTFOLIO/README.md

 # Ocean-Biotech:
-Designed and developed a front-end website, for Pharma Company Ocean Biotech.
-The website contains all the information about the company and all Products it offers to the people.
+Designed and Developed www.oceanbiotech.in 🧬
+Crafted a dynamic pharmaceutical website showcasing the company's diverse product range.
+Leveraged HTML, CSS, and JavaScript to create an engaging user experience, harmonizing innovation with design.
 Website is live at https://oceanbiotech.in/

 # Glametique-India: